-The 1.7-mile-long Golden Gate Bridge is one of America's top ten construction marvels and a must-see on any trip to San Francisco.
-Over 80 years old, this graceful span (which connects to Marin county) is an unforgettable icon to drive, walk, or cycle across.
-Or to fly by on a seaplane.
+The 1.7 mile long Golden Gate Bridge is one of America's top 10 construction marvels and a must-see on any trip to San Francisco.
+Over 80 years old, this graceful span (which connects to Marin County) is an unforgettable icon to drive, walk or cycle across.
+You can even fly by on a seaplane.

 Contemplate your next move in Golden Gate Park.
-Within its thousand-plus acres are gardens, lakes, bridal and walking paths, Strybing Arboretum and Botanical Gardens, and the tranquil Japanese Tea Garden, originally part of the 1894 World's Fair Exhibit.
+Within its thousand-plus acres are gardens, lakes, bridal and walking paths, Strybing Arboretum at San Francisco Botanical Gardens, and the tranquil Japanese Tea House and Garden, originally part of the 1894 World's Fair Exhibit.
 Tea drinkers overlook a waterfall and pond framed by fragrant wisteria.

 There's really nothing else like the California Academy of Sciences.
 Combining innovative architecture and exciting exhibitions, the Academy is home to Steinhart Aquarium, Morrison Planetarium, the Kimball Natural History Museum, and a four-story rainforest under one green roof.